Logan Square's The Parlor Is Helping Mutual Aid Groups Support People In Need

 Nestled inside St. Luke’s Lutheran Church of Logan Square, The Parlor is a dropoff location for needed items that get redistributed into the neighborhood via community partners and groups that can shop at the center for free.
 The store is not open to the broader public.

-The project is an offshoot from organizers of Trash People, a grassroots collective formed in April 2022 that’s brought together dozens of neighbors for trash pickup events, volunteer fairs, donation drives and more to care for the neighborhood, founder Penny Lane said.
+The project is an offshoot from organizers of Trash People, a grassroots collective formed in April 2022 that’s brought together dozens of neighbors for trash pickup events, volunteer fairs, donation drives and more to care for the neighborhood, founder Penny Gibbons said.

-“The Parlor is a result of confidence building through that journey,” Lane said.
+“The Parlor is a result of confidence building through that journey,” Gibbons said.
 “There’s so much effort that people are making in this space to help neighbors and to try and get things to be reused rather than to the landfill, but we just haven’t got the systems to make that easy.
 We want to make it more accessible for people to share with their community.”

-The project’s model builds off of mutual aid networks that have been on the forefront in assisting migrants at police stations, Lane said.
+The project’s model builds off of mutual aid networks that have been on the forefront in assisting migrants at police stations, Gibbons said.

-At the request of community partners, Lane posts needed items on The Parlor’s Instagram.
+At the request of community partners, Gibbons posts needed items on The Parlor’s Instagram.
 People can donate by scheduling a donation dropoff slot online.
 Dropoffs must be booked in advance, and items cannot be dropped off at the church, volunteers said.

 The Parlor collects everything from egg cartons to hygiene items, suitcases, clothes, shoes, empty pill jars and more.